 And this makes me angry!

 It makes me really angry to see 88% of Americans have some form of diet-related disease and sickness.
-I am not saying I don’t understand why this has happened, because I do.
-I wrote a whole book about it Fed A Lie.
-But more than that- I am really angry that we can’t talk about it and then we think we can correctly address and confront everything and everyone else.
+I am not saying I don’t understand to some extent why this has happened, because I have experienced why this doesn’t work and I wrote a whole book about it called Fed A Lie.
+But more than that- I am really angry that we can’t talk about it but we think we can correctly address and confront everything and everyone else.

 In the south we say “You got a lot of nerve” and what usually follows is the confrontation of a person calling you out when they are everything and usually more of what they accuse of you.
 The Bible speaks of this in a parable about a log and a splinter.
 The old folks say this is the pot calling the kettle black.
 Hopefully, you understand the metaphors.
 The point I am trying to make is we “Christians” have got a lot of nerve talking about anything when we refuse to look at the one thing that contradicts everything we say- that is how we live.
 The Bible says “by their fruits we will be known.”
 So, what truths do our “christian” lives speak?
 I have some thoughts.